en0ds/en0ds/README.md

-## ''Junior Threat Intelligence Analyst''
+## Junior Threat Intelligence Analyst
-Im gather links and tools that could useful to Threat Intelligence Analyst as well as SOC analyst.
+``Im gather links and tools that could useful to Threat Intelligence Analyst as well as SOC analyst.``

 ## Websites